 Professor Lijie Grace Zhang, Associate Professor in the Department of Mechanical and Aerospace Engineering at George Washington University, Professor of Bioengineering and Chair of Bioengineering at the University of Maryland Professor John Fisher has received a joint grant of $550,000 from the US National Science Foundation to study 4D bioprinting technology.
 For smart combinations that can be used to treat damaged heart tissue and blood vessels.

-Their main goal is to design new, reprogrammable (growth and resizable) smart bio-inks that can create dynamic 4D structures capable of repairing and controlling the muscle cells that make up the heart to pump blood throughout the body as required.
+The main goal of these cardiovascular technicians is to design new, reprogrammable (growth and resizable) smart bio-inks that can create dynamic 4D structures capable of repairing and controlling the muscle cells that make up the heart to pump blood throughout the body as required.
 The muscle cells they work with, which are pluripotent stem cells (which can differentiate into more than one type of cell), are a promising source of cells that can regenerate cardiovascular muscle tissue.

 In this US National Science Foundation-funded research, bio-inks and the 4D structures/scaffolds manufactured with them are considered “reprogrammable.”
 That is, it can be controlled by external stimuli.
 In this study, structures/scaffolds manufactured with new bio-inks are controlled by light.
 The structures/scaffolds can contract and elongate when stimulated in the same way that native cardiomyocytes expand and contract with each heartbeat.